Poincar\'e dualization and Massey products: A quadruple Massey product pulling back trivially

 \begin{proof} For degree reasons, we only have to consider triple Massey products involving two degree two classes and one degree three class.
 There are two cases: when the degree three class is the first or third entry (we only need consider one of these two possibilities), and when the degree three class is the middle entry.

 In the first case, i.e. a Massey product of the form first note that $X$, $Y$, $\alpha$, $\gamma$ are the unique representatives of the appropriate cohomology classes (recall that in general the Massey product does not depend on this choice of representatives of the starting classes).
-Now, we have With these choices of primitives, the Massey product is represented by
+Now, we have With these choices of primitives, the Massey product is represented by which is exact.
 For the second case, i.e. a Massey product of the form we choose again $X, Y, \alpha, \gamma$ as the obvious representatives, and Then the representative of the Massey product corresponding to these choices of primitives is the image under $d$ of \end{proof}

 We saw in \Cref{quadruplevanishes} that the quadruple Massey product $\langle [X], [X], [Y], [Y] \rangle$ vanishes in $B$.
 We extend this to the following:

 \begin{prop} All quadruple Massey products on $B$ vanish. \end{prop}